openwisp/netjsonconfig/docs/source/backends/openwisp.rst

 OpenWISP 1.x Backend
 ====================

-The OpenWISP 1.x Backend is based on the OpenWRT backend, therefore it inherits all its features with some differences that are explained in this page.
+The OpenWISP 1.x Backend is based on the OpenWrt backend, therefore it inherits all its features with some differences that are explained in this page.